J2000A/llvm-project/clang-tools-extra/docs/clang-tidy/index.rst

                                      printing statistics about ignored warnings and
                                      warnings treated as errors if the respective options are specified.
+    --quiet-return                 - If compiler errors have been found return 0 instead of 1.
+Specifying this flag will implicitly enable the '--quiet' flag.
     --store-check-profile=<prefix> - By default reports are printed in tabulated format to stderr.
 When this option is passed, these per-TU profiles are instead stored as JSON.